learn-co-students/building-nested-hashes-onl01-seng-pt-012120/README.md

 ### Code Along Challenge IV: Nesting Friends and Attributes

 The values of the `:hero_friends` and `:heroine_friends` keys currently point to empty arrays.
 Why arrays?
 Well, we know that an individual person can be represented by a hash.
 However, our hero and heroine have multiple friends.
 So, we need a way to store there friends in list-form.
 Luckily for us, that's just what arrays are for.
+Before introducing the concept of hashes, and we told you to make a list of friends what data structure would you reach for?
+You'd reach for an array!

 Fill out these empty arrays with a series of hashes that will contain key/value pairs describing these friends.